foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Prerequisites
 -------------

-Linux like environment is required to build GNU tool chain for ARC.
+Linux-like environment is required to build GNU tool chain for ARC.
 To build a tool chain for Windows, it is recommended to cross-compile it using MinGW on Linux.
 Refer to "Building tool chain on Windows" section of this document.